 While there are certain parts of the party geared for particular ages, there’s nothing here that would be inappropriate for younger kids.
 However, certain elements might be spooky for some kids.

 Keep in mind that many little ones will burn out early in the night, missing out on much of the party that takes place after nightfall.
 You’ll need to weigh your options on whether it’s a good idea to take kids who will likely fall asleep in their strollers.

 Activities that are most popular with toddlers and preschoolers (like the trick-or-treating and Mickey’s Trick and Treat Stage show) are busiest in the early hours of the party.
 Hold off doing these as long as you can.
 The lines shorten in the later evening hours.

 Oogie Boogie Bash “Immersive Treat Trails”

 Trick-or-treating has always been a popular part of the Disney Halloween parties and the Oogie Boogie Bash continues the tradition in a new way.
-In addition to the usual treat trails with cauldrons of treats, there are additional “immersive treat trails” throughout the park.
+Along with the usual treat trails with cauldrons of goodies, there’s the addition of “immersive treat trails” throughout the park.

 TravelingMom Tip: Each guest gets a small treat bag at the gate, though you might want to pack your own if you plan on collecting lots of candy.
 Disney Halloween parties are notorious for candy-overload!